 Two minds – A duality of representation

 I had an idea pop into my head while doing research this morning.
 I fell prey to the classic efforts of academics and non-academics alike in applying phylogenetic attributes to our industry and the people in it.
-I do this quite often (sadly) and I felt a bit saddened by the pre-formed ideals that I tend to apply (with wild abandon) to the people I see but do not know.
+I do this quite often (sadly) and I felt a bit depressed by the pre-formed ideas that I tend to apply (with wild abandon) to the people I see but do not know.

 - Mafiosos at a sandwich shop.